godotengine/godot-docs/classes/class_renderingdevice.rst

 :ref:`int<class_int>` **get_tracked_object_type_count**\ (\ ) |const| :ref:`🔗<class_RenderingDevice_method_get_tracked_object_type_count>`

-Returns how many types of trackable objects are.
+Returns how many types of trackable objects there are.

 This is only used by Vulkan in debug builds.
 Godot must also be started with the ``--extra-gpu-memory-tracking`` :doc:`command line argument <../tutorials/editor/command_line_tutorial>`.